 The student learning outcomes linked below are based on the Standards for Foreign Language Learning in the 21st Century (National Standards in Foreign Language Education Project).
 This page outlines the standards of a collaborative effort of nine national foreign language organizations.
 These outcomes establish a context that defines the central role of foreign language in the learning of every student.
 The standards, as well as our program outcomes and individual course objectives, suggest a paradigm shift in foreign language education that focuses on students’ ability to use the language in authentic situations.

 Courses in Classical Studies provide background for students whose major fields of study or career interests include Anthropology, English, World Languages and Cultures, History, Music, Philosophy, Women’s Studies, law, medicine, material culture, political science, the life sciences and related fields.
-Students who wish to pursue an interdisciplinary major in Classical Studies should consult the Program Chair, Margaret Mook.
+Students who wish to pursue an interdisciplinary major in Classical Studies should consult the Program Chair, David Hollander.

-We don’t have any active study abroad programs for this year, but we will be sending a group to Rome hopefully in 2019.
+We don’t have any active study abroad programs for this year, but we hope to send a group to Rome in 2025.
 Check in below for updated information!

 NOTE: Study abroad is open to every student, regardless of field of study.
 Discuss your plans with your academic advisor as well as study abroad advisors on campus to plan your journey.